West Philly teen receives over $1 million in scholarships after applying to 20 schools

 "We're not surprised she did get into all of the schools, we're just surprised by the amount of financial award letters she's been receiving," said her aunt, Christine Owens.
 "I've just been keeping track of all of the acceptances and prizes she's been giving and it's just adding up day by day."

-While she's overcome that hurdle, her next one involves making the biggest decision of her young adult life and picking a school from a stack of acceptance letters, which isn't necessarily the worst problem to have.
+While she's overcome that hurdle, her next one involves making the biggest decision of her young adult life: picking a school from a stack of acceptance letters, which isn't necessarily the worst problem to have.

 Shanya has to make her choice by May 1.
 She plans to major in psychology.